Pediatric Specialty Infusion Clinic (monoclonal antibody therapy)

 The Kentucky Children’s Hospital Specialty Infusion Clinic serves as the primary state site for pediatric COVID-19 monoclonal antibody infusions for children ages 12 to 17.
-These infusions mimic and supplement the body’s immune response, making it harder for the virus to spread and progress to a severe infection, reducing the risk of hospitalization.
+This infusion mimic and supplement the body’s immune response, making it harder for the virus to spread and progress to a severe infection, reducing the risk of hospitalization.

-The therapy is used to bolster the body’s own immune system to fight the virus but is not meant to replace the COVID-19 vaccine.
-Vaccination for kids 12 and older is recommended as the first line of defense against COVID.
+The procedure is used to bolster the body’s immune system to fight the virus but is not meant to replace the COVID-19 vaccine.
+Vaccination for kids 5 and older is recommended as the best line of defense against COVID.

 - Obesity or being overweight (body mass index greater than 85 percent for their age and gender on CDC growth charts)